DLR-RM/RAFCON/README.rst

 Installation preparations
 -------------------------

-Before installing RAFCON, python and setuptools is required on your system.
+Before installing RAFCON, Python 2.7, pip and setuptools are required on your system.
 Most of the other dependencies are automatically resolved by pip/setuptools, but not all of them.
 Those need be be installed manually, too:

 Installation requirements for Ubuntu 16.04
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^